mjbright/k8s-scenarios/RollingUpdateScenario/README.md

 # Rolling Update Scenario

-Building upon the Rolling Update Scenario already present in k1s, this folder contains a couple of scripts to facilitate running a nice Rolling Update demo.
+Building upon the Rolling Update Scenario present in k1s, this folder contains a couple of scripts to facilitate running a nice Rolling Update demo.

+Now uses k1s.py.
+Checkout k1s.py from https://github.com/mjbright/k1spy

 Ideally run the scripts using a tmux multi-pane layout as shown below.
 Alternatively separate windows could be used for each pane.